zdravkov/kendo-docs/api/wrappers/jsp/chart/categoryaxisitem-title.md

 ### rotation `float`

 The rotation angle of the title.
+By default the title is not rotated.

 #### Example
     <kendo:chart-categoryAxisItem-title rotation="rotation">